Psalter of Saint Louis

-Two lavishly illustrated illuminated manuscript psalters are known as the Psalter of Saint Louis (and variants) as they belonged to the canonized King Louis IX of France.
-They are now in Paris and Leiden, and are respectively good examples of French Gothic and English Romanesque illumination.
+Two lavishly illuminated psalters are known as the Psalter of Saint Louis (and variants) as they have been associated with King Louis IX of France.
+Now in Paris and Leiden, they are, respectively, examples of French Gothic and English Romanesque illumination.

-Paris
+Paris, Bibliothèque nationale de France, MS Latin 10525

-The Paris Psalter of St. Louis (Bibliothèque nationale de France MS Latin 10525) was made for Louis sometime between the death of his mother Blanche of Castile in 1253 and his death in 1270.
-Done in the elaborate Rayonnant style and richly gilded, the manuscript contains 78 miniatures of Old Testament scenes starting at the story of Cain and Abel and ending with the coronation of Saul, a calendar of feast days, prayers and the 150 psalms.
-The psalter is in excellent condition and considered a relic of Louis IX, who was canonized in 1297.
+Until recently, scholars believed that the Paris Psalter of St. Louis (Bibliothèque nationale de France MS Latin 10525) was made for Louis sometime between the death of his mother Blanche of Castile in 1253 and his death in 1270.
+This is due to a fifteenth-century inscription (written between 1408 and 1422) on folio Av.
+More recent scholarship, however, has shown that the manuscript was most likely made after Louis's death, sometime between 1270 and 1274, for the marriage of his son Philip III to Marie of Brabant in 1274.
+Remaining in the royal family for six generations, the book became associated with Louis and seems to have become something of a cult object in the family's veneration of him as a saint.
+It left the royal library when Charles VI gave it to Marie de France, a religious at Poissy (the place of Louis IX's birth).

-Leiden
+The manuscript contains 78 miniatures of Old Testament scenes starting with the story of Cain and Abel and ending with the coronation of Saul, a calendar of feast days, prayers and the 150 psalms.

+Leiden, University Library, BPL 76A

 The Leiden St Louis Psalter, (Leiden, University Library: BPL 76A), was originally produced for Geoffrey Plantagenet, Archbishop of York, probably in northern England in the 1190s.
 It is in Latin, with some inscriptions added in French, on parchment, with 185 folios, 24,5 x 17,7 cm. in size, 23 miniatures and historiated initials.